Ascend/ascend-deployer/README.en.md

 - Basic commands such as **tar**, **cd**, **ls**, **find**, **grep**, **chown**, **chmod**, **unzip** must be installed in the OS.
 The OpenSSH server is used by Ansible for connections over SSH.
 When installing the Ubuntu OS, you need to install it.
 - The offline installation tool supports only the default environment after the OS image is successfully installed.
 Do not install or uninstall software after the OS is installed.
 If some system software has been uninstalled, causing inconsistency with the default system package, you need to manually configure the network and use tools such as apt, yum, and dnf to install and configure the missing software.
 - The offline installation tool can install only basic libraries to ensure that TensorFlow and PyTorch can run properly.
 If you need to run complex inference services or model training, the model code may contain libraries related to specific services.
 You need to install the libraries by yourself.
-- Euleros, SLES, Debian and other systems need to ensure that there are kernel-headers and kernel-devel packages that are consistent with the kernel version of the system (which can be viewed through 'uname -r' command).
-If not, you need to prepare your own kernel headers.
 - When installing the SLES driver, the offline installer will set "allow_unsupported_modules" in /etc/modprob. d/10-unsupported-modules.conf to "1", which means that non-native drivers are allowed to be loaded during system boot.
 - By default, the **root** user is not allowed to remotely log in to OSs such as EulerOS.
 Therefore, you need to set **PermitRootLogin** to **yes** in the **sshd_config** file before remote installation and set it to **no** after the installation.
 - Support for Ubuntu 18.04 x86_64 installation of cross-compiled related components and the Aarch64 architecture toolkit package.